 So they tracked him through the electrical safety authorities and this guy shows up, and the authorities say, “Is this the guy who took your money?”
 And they said, “No!”

-The number belonged to another contractor.
+The number belonged to another professional contractor.
 Putting licence numbers on trucks became an Electrician Association rule, but I think it’s a really stupid rule.
 The (perpetrator) took one of those numbers and put it on an invoice and went out there and started cheating people.
 They never found him.

 Walking On Eggshells

 By Joe Gatti of The Gatti Group Corp.

 It was a 700-800 sq. ft. wartime bungalow late last summer in Etobicoke.
 We were referred by a good friend of the family, who called us and said he knew some really nice people who had started a renovation that was becoming a disaster.
 The contractor had started demo’ing everything and was bringing them an amended contract every two weeks with a higher price.
 He’d already taken them for $15,000 to $20,000 by the time we came in.
 We found out they had no contract or permits and the guy wasn’t licensed, and we thought, “Do we even want to bother with this?”